 There are many courses to help you get further education, skills and qualifications.
 You can find information on qualifax.ie about the different courses available.
-You can take the interest assessment test to find courses that fit your interests.
 There is a calendar of career events that run throughout the year.
 Post Leaving Certificate (PLC) courses offer a mix of practical work, academic learning and work experience.
 They are a step towards skilled employment in a wide range of areas, including childcare, computing and technology, and tourism.
-PLC courses run throughout the country and are at Levels 5 or 6 of the National Framework of Qualifications.
+PLC courses run throughout the country and are at Levels 5 or 6 of the National Framework of Qualifications (NFQ).
 You can go on to further studies at third-level after you complete your PLC course.
-There is a list of colleges by region on the Education and Training Boards Ireland website: etbi.ie.
+Find a list of colleges by region on the Education and Training Boards Ireland website: etbi.ie.